PKizzle/dns/cmd/atomdns/handlers/dbfile/README.md

 ```

 - `transfer` details how zone transfers are handled, `from` deals with incoming AXFR from **IP**, and `to`
   deals with outgoing ones.
 Without `transfer` all transfers are prohibited.
+When transfer from a secondary
+  _all_ SOA timers are ignored, every 10 time minutes the upstream is check for SOA updates.

   - `from` allows for multiple upstream **IP**s to be specified, they will be tried in that order.
 Notifies
     from those servers will be matched against **IP**s.
+    If `from` is used _multipe_ zones are disallowed, and will cause an error because the transferred zone
+    cant be shared.
   - The `key` specification is for TSIG signed transfers.
 The **SECRET** must be base64 encoded.
   - `to` allows for multipe downstream **IP**s to be specified, those are all allowed to initiate a transfer.
     If there are no **IP**s specfied the AXFR is open to the entire internet.